yuanqing/generate-css/README.md

 > Dynamically generate functional CSS classes from HTML and JavaScript source files

-- Style your app via a class shorthand, with support for pseudo-classes and media-queries
+- Style your app via a class shorthand, with support for pseudo-classes and media queries
 - Zero unused CSS; functional CSS classes are only included in the generated CSS file if they are actually used

 ## Example